southernkasaist/ga-system-design/README.md

 ## Reporting Service

-Reporting service is built on top of `Spark` to query report data points from `Cassandra` and do computation on the data to generate final report.
+Reporting service is used to query report data points from `Cassandra` and do computation on the data to generate final report.

 ## Internal Management Service